trondarild/LeabraLite/README.md

 # LeabraLite
 A processing port and modification of the Leabra neural modeling framework.
 Based on a python port of Leabra 8.0 (TODO add link)
+## Installation
+1. clone the repository, e.g. into your Processing sketchbook folder
+2. Open the LeabraLite.pde sketch in Processing
 ## Modifications
 1. Connection class is abstract, and is implemented by
     1. LayerConnection: standard connection between layers, but weights are also connectable using ConnectableWeight class